satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
 Such systems allow the community to acknowledge reviewers and quantify the quality of their contributions.
-They also ensure that the review process is both timely and enduring beyond the publication date.
+They also ensure that the review process itself is preserved, is timely and has the ability enduring beyond the publication date.
 We demonstrate that technology currently available in open code review systems support this framework.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review